FurkanToprak/Java101/README.md

 This is the syllabus for Furkan Toprak's Java 101 class.
 This class is built by an Undergraduate Computer Science Student, for students.
 I built the material and subjects for the course in the order that I saw fit based on what had confused me when I was first learning Computer Science.

+In the beginning, we'll start from the broadest concepts of Computer Science and Java, and then move to the more functional aspects of Java.
+Hopefully, through the lessons and projects, you'll learn on the job by gradually increasing the scope of our knowledge.

 ## Homework:
 Each lesson has a homework task attached at the very end.
 Please complete this material before proceeding to the next lesson.